Belal Abduldaim

-Career

 Club career

 Abduldaim's career began in the youth system of Al-Karamah before starting his professional career with the senior team.
 He won with Al-Karamah four Syrian Premier League titles, four Syrian Cups, one Super Cup and helped the club reach the final of the AFC Champions League for the first time.
 Al-Karamah were defeated 3–2 on aggregate in the final by Jeonbuk Hyundai Motors of the K-League.
 Three years later, he played an important role in his side's first-ever accession to AFC Cup Final.
 Al-Karamah were defeated 2–1 in the final of the second most important association cup in Asia by Kuwait SC of the Kuwaiti Premier League.
 On 20 August 2013, he signed a one-year contract with Oman Professional League club Al-Suwaiq Club.
 On 25 September 2014, he signed a one-year contract with another Oman Professional League club Sur SC.